-Complimentary Infant Exam (0 to 1 year)
+First Visit Infant Exam (0 to 1 year)

-Toddler Wellness Visit (1 to 3 years)
+Toddler Wellness Visits (1 to 3 years)

 Your visit will start with a Caries Risk Assessment to see whether your child’s teeth have or are showing early signs of cavities.
 Our team will also provide you with oral hygiene instructions and guidance regarding diet, nutrition and other oral habits.
-The right nutrition and a simple fluoride treatment may be a sufficient alternative to a filling or restoration.
+The right nutrition and a simple fluoride treatment may be a sufficient alternative to a filling or other restoration.

-4 to 10 years
+School-Age Children, 4 to 10 Years of Age

-11 yrs and older
+Pre-teen and Teenage Years, 11 years and older

 If you have older children, please feel free to let your little one observe the elders’ check up and cleaning appointments before coming in themselves.
 We seldom see a little one who isn’t eager to show his or her big brothers and sisters that he or she can do it too!

 We ask you to be somewhat reticent in offering comfort or direction to your child if you are in the room.
 Allow us the opportunity to respond.
-That way, we can maintain rapport with your child.
+That way, we can establish and maintain rapport with your child.